InsightsInsight - Charities, Wills and Probate - UPDATED: December 10, 2021 12:00 am

 - Print this article

-It is becoming more and more common to see advertisements from charities about leaving a gift in your Will.
+That aside, it is becoming more and more common to see advertisements from charities about leaving a gift in your Will.
 Some people give to charity during their lifetime by way of financial donations, usually set up by direct debits or standing orders.

 In times of emergency, especially when the focus is on stopping the spread of a virus and lockdowns, charities work around the clock to provide support to those in need.